Blutonium Boy: Career

-In 1986, Blutonium Boy began his DJ career in a small club in southern Germany, which he left in 1988.
-In the same year he played in front of 2,500 visitors and received the first booking requests from abroad.
+In 1986, Blutonium Boy began his DJ career in a small club in southern Germany.
+In 1988, he quit his job to concentrate on his music more freely and within a year he played in front of 2,500 visitors and started to receive booking requests from abroad.
 In 1997, he founded the record label Blutonium Records, where he released his first work Dreams in my Fantasy, as DJ Session One.
-The worldwide marketing via EastWest (Warner) with airplay on Viva helped him to the breakthrough.
+Worldwide marketing via EastWest (Warner) with airplay on Viva helped him to reach the breakthrough.

-In the following years Blutonium Records developed into the Blutonium Media Germany Group, which has now published more than 170 works with several sub-labels and operates a social network for musicians under the name Blupile.
+In the following years, Blutonium Records developed into the Blutonium Media Germany Group, which has now published more than 170 works with several sub-labels and operates a social network for musicians under the name Blupile.

-In November 2008 EMI Germany released a best-of-hardstyle, which includes four mixed CDs from the repertoire of Blutonium Records.
+In November 2008, EMI Germany released a best-of-hardstyle series, which includes four mixed CDs from the repertoire of Blutonium Records.
 In collaboration with EMI, a series of hardstyle compilations under the name Blutonium Presents Hardstyle was released in Germany and Australia.

-In the summer of 2009, Blutonium Boy announced that his career as a hardstyle DJ temporarily paused.
-His compositional Hardstyle series is directed by the Dutch Hardstyle duo Showtek.
-Hardstyle Vol. 18 was the last compilation he created.

-Since July 17, 2012, Blutonium Boy has officially returned and released the single Hardstyle Instructor is back with this date and was also responsible for the compilation Hardstyle 10 Years released on November 23, in 2013 the compilation series Hardstyle with Hardstyle Vol 26, which was previously continued by Showtek, is continued.
+Blutonium Boy announced that his career as a hardstyle DJ temporarily paused in the summer of 2009.
+However, as of July 17, 2012, Blutonium Boy has officially returned.
+He announced this by releasing the single Hardstyle Instructor is back.
+He was also responsible for the compilation Hardstyle 10 Years released on November 23.
+In 2013 the compilation series Hardstyle with Hardstyle Vol 26, which had been picked up by Showtek, was returned to Blutonium Boy.